 The United States Congress entrusts LSC with funds collected from the American taxpayer.
-Both to live up to that trust and to justify further confidence, LSC will steward the allocated resources with prudence.
-LSC will comply with the parameters expressed by Congress and conform to the highest peer-reviewed professional standards of fiscal transparency and accountability, both within the Corporation and in its fiscal oversight of those who receive funds from LSC.
+Both to live up to that trust and to justify further confidence, LSC will be a prudent steward of the resources allocated to it.
+LSC will comply with the parameters expressed by Congress and conform to the highest professional standards of fiscal transparency and accountability, both within the Corporation and in its fiscal oversight of those who receive funds from LSC.

-In January 2012, the LSC Board of Directors approved the recommendations of its Financial Oversight Task Force.
-In achieving this goal, LSC will review and implement the recommendations of the Task Force.
+In January 2012, the LSC Board of Directors approved the recommendations of its Fiscal Oversight Task Force.
+In achieving this goal, LSC will implement the recommendations of the Task Force.